I love the systematic theology that Jesus gave His disciples.

 What is the method of systematic theology?

-The first step is to identify the subject, be it doctrine, person, or another topic.
-Then go through the whole Bible and write down everything the scriptures say about it.
+The first step is identifying the subject, doctrine, person, or another topic.
+Then go through the Bible and write down everything the scriptures say about it.
 Next, all the texts must be organized according to their content, studied in their immediate context, and also in their relationship to the whole.

 Is a text typical or unusual?
 Does it take a “side” on the issue?
 Is each text aligned with another?
 Do the scripture progress or develop over time?
 What are the possible conclusions that can be drawn?
 How have other Bible scholars or theologians interpreted these scriptures?
 What is the unified truth that the entirety of God’s Word teaches?